-A bite into ancient history
+A medieval bite into Kent’s ancient history

 Yep, believe me when I say Sandwich is an English town and not just a lunchtime snack.

 Although the good old sandwich does derive its origins from here.

 When the 4th Earl of Sandwich was said to have ordered his valet to bring him some slices of meat, tucked in two slices of bread and "eh voila", it all began.

 By Train - You can catch a train from London St. Pancras International direct to Sandwich Station, which takes around 1 hour 30 minutes.

 By Car – Sandwich is 82 miles from London, along wither the A20/M20, or A2/M2, and then a series of further A roads.
 There are pay & display car parks around town.

 Visit Kent’s Cinque PortsDiscover Kent’s nautical past